pierogis/pierogis/README.md

   Use `pip uninstall pyrogis` then `pip install pyrogis --no-cache-dir` to reinstall.
 - Provide the version of `pyrogis` that you are using in issues to rule that out.
   `pip list` -> pyrogis \_.\_.\_
-- Provide the traceback or error message if you can.
+- Provide the traceback or error message if relevant.
-- Provide your os and any other specific information relevant to how you are trying to use the package.
+- Provide your os and any other specific information about how you are trying to use the package.
 - Provide the code or the cli command that triggered the error.
 - If the problem is visual: that can be more difficult to debug.
-Try to use an image hosting site if you want to share what you are seeing in an issue.
+Share a link to an image hosting site if you want to share what you are seeing in an issue.
-- If you are getting different behavior than you expect: that could be an error or a feature too.
+- If you are getting different behavior than you expect: that could be an error or a feature.
 - If your problem is with installation: try conda, preinstall `numpy` and `pillow`, install the rust toolchain, and start praying.
 There will be a website with a visual editor for this software so stay tuned.